-- (a) conduct its business and direct its affairs in accordance with any policies and guidelines which may from time to time be jointly agreed by the parties to this agreement and as set out in this agreement, - (b) receive and, if approved, adopt recommendations from the Business Leadership Council, or any Sub Committee or Commission set up by virtue of this agreement with or without amendment, addition or deletion. - (c) work together in order to achieve the promotion or improvement of the economic physical and social well being of the Manchester City Region, its people and businesses, through measures and joint actions which member authorities may determine from time to time. - (d) work with other appropriate agencies and bodies beyond Greater Manchester in order to achieve the above objective, - (e) operate within the regional context of N W England and whatever regional structures and arrangements are in place - (f) provide a forum for the discussion of matters of common concern and interest. - (g) provide a means of co-ordination and decision-making in respect of joint action and working including the monitoring of joint professional teams and units. - (h) exercise statutory functions which the parties to this agreement are required or empowered to refer or delegate to joint committees. - (i) to consult and liaise with other bodies or organisations of a public or quasi-public nature exercising functions or carrying out activities which are of importance to Greater Manchester. - (j) to provide a forum for consulting with other bodies on issues of common interest - (k) to keep under review expenditure incurred and services provided by Joint Authorities and to keep under review and control expenditure incurred and services provided by the parties to this agreement s and other bodies, teams or units under arrangements or statutory provisions whereby costs are recoverable from or chargeable to some or all of the parties to this agreement, whether by levy or otherwise. - (I) to watch over, protect and promote the interest, rights, powers, functions and duties of the parties to this agreement and local government generally in Greater Manchester. - (m) to provide a means for the formulation and expression of joint views of the parties to this agreement to the Local Government Association, central government and other bodies and organisations in respect of legislation, proposed legislation and other matters of concern, interest or relevance to Greater Manchester. - (n) to provide a means of contact and liaison with institutions of the European Communities and to advance the interests of Greater Manchester in Europe and elsewhere in the world - (o) approve of an annual statement of accounts of the Board made up to the 31st March in each year for submission to its Annual General Meeting.
+- (a) conduct its business and direct its affairs in accordance with any policies and guidelines which may from time to time be jointly agreed by the parties to this agreement and as set out in this agreement, - (b) receive and, if approved, adopt recommendations from any Sub Committee or Commission set up by virtue of this agreement with or without amendment, addition or deletion. - (c) work together in order to achieve the promotion or improvement of the economic physical and social well being of the Manchester City Region, its people and businesses, through measures and joint actions which member authorities may determine from time to time. - (d) work with other appropriate agencies and bodies beyond Greater Manchester in order to achieve the above objective, - (e) operate within the regional context of N W England and whatever regional structures and arrangements are in place - (f) provide a forum for the discussion of matters of common concern and interest. - (g) provide a means of co-ordination and decision-making in respect of joint action and working including the monitoring of joint professional teams and units. - (h) exercise statutory functions which the parties to this agreement are required or empowered to refer or delegate to joint committees. - (i) to consult and liaise with other bodies or organisations of a public or quasi-public nature exercising functions or carrying out activities which are of importance to Greater Manchester. - (j) to provide a forum for consulting with other bodies on issues of common interest - (k) to keep under review and control expenditure incurred and services provided by the parties to this agreement and other bodies, teams or units under arrangements or statutory provisions whereby costs are recoverable from or chargeable to some or all of the parties to this agreement, whether by levy or otherwise. - (I) to watch over, protect and promote the interest, rights, powers, functions and duties of the parties to this agreement and local government generally in Greater Manchester; and - (m) approve of an annual statement of accounts of the Board made up to the 31st March in each year for submission to its Annual General Meeting.